Prince George County Rapper 'Q Da Fool' Arrested Before Show

-Prince George’s County rapper Q Da Fool, born George Hundall, was arrested before he was supposed to open for YFN Lucci at the Fillmore in Silver Spring on Sunday.
+Prince George’s County rapper Q Da Fool was arrested before he was supposed to open for YFN Lucci at the Fillmore in Silver Spring on Sunday.

-The rapper posted his call from jail on his Twitter page early Monday morning.
+The 20-year-old rapper, born George Hundall, posted his call from jail on his Twitter page early Monday morning.
 He failed to appear to court for several traffic tickets in July, according to court records.

 The show was heavily promoted and would have been one of the rapper’s largest shows to date.